rexmont/PortMaster-Batocera/README.md

-# Postmaster-Batocera
+# PortMaster-Batocera
 ## Introduction
- Batocera compatible PostMaster Implementation
+ Batocera compatible PortMaster Implementation

- I think in the near future PostMaster will be ported onto Batocera but for now, out of the box PortMaster does not work on Batocera (v35).
+ I think in the near future PortMaster will be ported onto Batocera but for now, out of the box PortMaster does not work on Batocera (v35).
 The device I use is an Ondroid Go Super with a USB WiFi dongle.

  I am no bash scripting or Linux expert by any means, but it seems like there are two issues with the current implementation that prevents the PortMaster to run on Batocera: